mwotton/instigator/README.md

-Instigator is a template for starting new projects, intended to make it easier to start a project with all of the goodies like testing, github repo and optionally Jenkins integration set up.
+Instigator is a template for starting new projects, intended to make it easier to start a project with all of the goodies like testing, github repo and Jenkins integration set up.

 Currently there are recipes for Sinatra apps running on heroku, and Haskell apps and libraries.